Part of our Compliance & Regulation series

 Best Practices

 - Review quarterly — Tax rates and rules change.
-Verify your Odoo fiscal positions quarterly.
+Verify your Odoo fiscal positions each quarter.

-- Keep records — Maintain 7+ years of transaction records for audit defense
+- Keep records for 7+ years — Maintain detailed transaction records for audit defense.

-- Work with professionals — Tax law is complex.
-Use a tax advisor familiar with eCommerce for initial setup.
+- Work with professionals — Use a tax advisor familiar with eCommerce for initial setup.

 Next Steps

 Tax compliance does not have to be a barrier to international growth.
-With Odoo's fiscal position system and proper marketplace integration configuration, you can sell globally while staying compliant.
+With Odoo's fiscal position system and proper marketplace integration, you can sell globally while staying compliant.
 Explore our Odoo accounting services or contact us for a tax compliance assessment.

 Written by